trek10inc/awsume-console-plugin/readme.md

 ### Example

-The following will open chrome using a unique profile so that you can open N-number of AWS consoles concurrently
+The following will open chrome using a unique profile so that you can open N-number of AWS consoles concurrently.

+_Note you may need to adjust the path and other arguments on your machine._

 ```bash
 $ awsume --config set console.browser_command "\"/Applications/Google Chrome.app/Contents/MacOS/Google Chrome\" --profile-directory=/tmp/{profile} \"{url}\""